Posted on

 Slow heating can also cause hot and cold spots, making food stick and burn.

-So, we want cookware that spreads heat quickly and evenly.
+So, we want cookware that spreads heat quickly and evenly—

-Copper and aluminum are the two best heat-spreaders.
-Stainless steel is a bit slower but decent (though fully-clad steel cookware is nearly as good).
-And super-dense cast iron heats the slowest, with carbon steel at the second slowest.
+• Stainless steel is a bit slower but decent (though fully-clad steel cookware is nearly as good).

 A Note on Cast Iron & Carbon Steel:

-But, I hesitate to call it the “best cookware for electric stoves” due to its slow heating.
-Cast iron is very unresponsive on electric cooktops.
+But, I hesitate to call it the “best” due to its slow heating.

-That said, if you choose cast iron, be gentle when setting it down and try to avoid sliding it across smooth top surfaces.
-Or, go with smooth-bottomed enameled cast iron instead (#6 below).
-Carbon steel heats faster than iron, relieving some of these drawbacks, however it presents the same issue with scratching.
+That said, if you have the patience for cast iron, be gentle when setting it down and try to avoid sliding it across smooth top surfaces.
+Or, go with smooth-bottomed enameled cast iron (#6 below).

 7 Best Pots and Pans for Electric Stoves | Tested & Reviewed